villrv/oscv2/README.md

 a set of CGI scripts to Django, it became apparent that the least effort method of interfacing Python/Django to the supernova data would be a standard SQL database.

 Postgres was chosen but the choice was not dictated by any requirements.
+MySQL would probably perform just as well.
+There may be some differences in text searching.

 ## Running Postgres and Opensearch

 Docker compose files for running Postgres and Opensearch are in [the docker directory](docker/).

 ## Development Website Operation